-Some courses in the programme are based on project-based learning (PBL) or service-learning, in which studying takes place in co-operation with working-life organisations, including planning, implementing, and developing national and international projects supporting sustainable development and lifelong learning.
+Some courses in the programme are based on project-based learning (PBL) or service-learning, in which studying takes place in co-operation with working-life organizations, including planning, implementing, and developing local, national and international activities or projects supporting sustainable development and lifelong learning.

 Key information